franklegolasyoung/franklegolasyoung.github.io/content/authors/admin/_index.md

   #   icon: custom/school
 ---

-I am currently working as a Cyber Security Research Engineer in ST Engineering, where I am doing research and development in Generative AI, especially in Large Language Model's security.
+I’m a Singapore PR and working as Cyber Security Research Engineer at ST Engineering, Singapore, focusing on Generative AI and Large Language Model security and development.
+I’m very passionate about technology!
+In my spare time, I enjoy building my own software projects, experimenting with new frameworks, and keeping up with the latest AI advancements.